 Arabic is one of the world’s oldest, most important, and most widespread languages in existence today.
 While Mandarin and Hindi dominate Asia, and English and Spanish are highly prevalent in Europe and the Americas, Arabic is, and has for a long time been, the principal language in the Arab world.
 Therefore, it is an important language for anyone who wishes to travel, live, or work in an Arab country, for organizations seeking partners from the region, or for anyone who wants to know the people, cultures, or history of an area which is approximately 50% larger than the USA!.

-But we understand that learning Arabic can be a daunting task to some with its script which is completely different to the Latin-based alphabet, but don’t let this put you off since learning Arabic is a great way to connect for travel, business, or family.
+We understand that learning Arabic can be a daunting task to some, not least of all because of its script, which is completely different to the Latin-based alphabet.
+But don’t let this put you off!
+Learning Arabic is a great way to connect for travel, business, or family.
 There are over 530 million Arab speakers in the world, 250 million of whom speak it as a second language.
 In other words, learning Arabic will enable you to communicate with a huge portion of the world population.